Modules over relative monads for syntax and semantics: 2--Signatures and their Representations

 Since $i_R$ is a morphism of representations, it is compatible with the substitutions of $\Sigma$ and $\bar{R}$; we have

 Rewriting this equality and its equivalent for $y$ in the current goal yields the goal

 which is true since the substitution of $R$ (whose underlying map is that of $\bar{R}$) is monotone in the first argument (cf.\ Rem.\ \ref{rem:about_substitution}) and $i_R (x) \leq_R i_R(y)$ by assumption.
-We hence have defined a monad $\Sigma_A$ over $\Delta$.

-We interrupt the proof for an important lemma: \begin{lemma} Given an algebraic functor $V : \Rep^{\Delta}(S) \to \LMod(\Delta,\PS)$ from the category of representations in monads on $\Delta$ to the large category of modules over such modules with codomain category $\PS$, we have
+We hence have defined a monad $\Sigma_A$ on $\Delta$.
+We interrupt the proof for an important lemma: \begin{lemma} Given a classic functor $V : \Rep^{\Delta}(S) \to \LMod(\Delta,\PS)$ from the category of representations in monads on $\Delta$ to the large category of modules over such modules with codomain category $\PS$, we have

 where now and later we omit the argument $X$, e.g.\ in $V(i_R)(X)(x)$. \end{lemma} \begin{proof}[Proof of Lemma \ref{lem:useful_lemma}.]
-The proof is done by induction on the derivation of ``$V$ algebraic''.
+The proof is done by induction on the derivation of ``$V$ classic''.
 The only interesting case is where $V = M\times N$ is a product:

 \end{proof}

 \emph{--- Representing $S$ in $\Sigma_A$:}